UoB-COMSM0166/2025-group-21/README.md

 We based player movement on classical physics.
 The player has both position and velocity and acceleration vectors in the x and y directions.
 - In the air, gravity increases the player's downward velocity.
 - On the ground, friction slows the player's horizontal velocity.
-- Our boost mechanic increases downward velocity mid-air and horizontal velocity on the ground These effects can be seen in the player’s velocity vectors in Figure 4a.
+- Our boost mechanic increases downward velocity mid-air and horizontal velocity on the ground.

+These effects can be seen in the player’s velocity vectors in Figure 4a.

 #### Acceleration